 It is the owner's responsibility to ensure both tenants and future owners are aware of these responsibilities.
-The referenced CSIRO sheets outline these responsibilities and if the builder does not give the owner a copy, they can be sourced from either the CSIRO (1800 645 051) or our office.
+The referenced HEDRA document outlines these responsibilities.
+Additional information is available through CSIRO fact sheets specific to building maintenance.

 The major danger to dwellings is allowing site conditions to deteriorate to "abnormal" in the long term.
 Where abnormal moisture conditions are allowed to continue or to develop, then not only will the above probabilities increase, but the damage will be greater.

-The CSIRO sheets define both "normal" and "abnormal" conditions.
+The HEDRA & CSIRO sheets define both "normal" and "abnormal" conditions.
 The significant (not necessarily in order) abnormal conditions that adversely affect the performance of AS 2870-2011 type footings are:

-- Trees growing or allowed to grow within the critical zone of influence of the footings. - Poor site drainage - Saturated service trenches (poor site drainage). - Leaking service pipes
+- Trees growing or allowed to grow within the critical zone of influence of the footings. - Poor site drainage. - Saturated service trenches (poor site drainage). - Leaking service pipes.